 Just be mindful that the canyoneering teams are working their jobs, so if you're looking to jump, try to squeeze in between the tour groups.

-Check out some of the helpful tips below for those visiting Kawasan Falls.
+Check out some of the helpful tips below for those visiting Kawasan Falls on Cebu.

 - Make sure to take any trash you bring with you.
 While there are rubbish bins, they can often be overflowed from the sheer amount of tourists that come here.
 Better to take it back to Moalboal or Cebu with you.
 You can also help out by picking up any trash you see in the rivers or swimming holes.

 - Beat the crowds and come early!
-This is true of most tourist-hotspots.
+This is true of most tourist hotspots in popular islands of the Philippines.
 We came at first light and had the entire main waterfall to ourselves for over an hour!
 The morning light is also beautifully reflected from the walls and the flowing waterfall.

 - Bring a dry-bag and some shoes that you're not afraid of getting wet.
 You will be soaking after exploring the Kawasan Falls levels.